gamechanger/aws-cloudwatch-statsd-backend/README.md

         }
     }

-Using the option *processKeyForNamespace* (default is false) you can parse the bucket name for namespace in addition to metric name.
-The backend will use the last component of a bucket name comprised of slash (/), dot (.) or dash (-) separated parts as the metric name.
-The remaining leading parts will be used as namespace.
-Separators will be replaced with slashes (/).
+Using the option *processKeyForNamespace* (default is false) you can parse the bucket name for namespace, as well as add dimensions for your metric.
+Namespace and metric name are split using `.`, and are split from the section for dimensions with the sequence `_._`.
+Dimensions are split using `.`, with dimension names preceding their values.

     {
         backends: [ "aws-cloudwatch-statsd-backend" ],